Nothing quite satisfies a hot summer day than a juicy piece of watermelon.

 Another study backed up those findings: In a September 2017 meta-analysis of 28 studies, people who had the highest blood levels of lycopene were observed to have a 26 percent lower risk of stroke, 14 percent lower risk of heart disease and, overall, a 37 percent lower risk of death from these diseases, per research in Critical Reviews in Food Science and Nutrition.

 Lycopene is linked to preventing blood clots, making arteries more flexible so that blood can flow freely, and improving blood vessel function, among other heart-happy benefits, according to a May 2018 study in Frontiers in Pharmacology.

 What's more, watermelon has been linked to lowering blood pressure thanks to the L-citrulline, the January 2017 study in Current Opinion in Clinical Nutrition and Metabolic Care found.

-Watermelon Is Tied to a Lower Risk of Some Cancers
+5. Watermelon Is Tied to a Lower Risk of Cancer